cosmos/ibc/spec/client/ics-012-near-client/README.md

     // (1) The height of the block is higher than the height of the current head. assert(clientState.latestHeight < header.getHeight())

-    // (2) The epoch of the block is equal to the epochId or nextEpochId known for the current head. assert(header.getEpochId() in
+    // (2) The epoch of the block is equal to the epochId or nextEpochId
+    //     known for the current head.
+    assert(header.getEpochId() in
         [latestHeader.getEpochId(), latestHeader.getNextEpochId()])

-    // (3) If the epoch of the block is equal to the nextEpochId of the head, then nextBps is not null. assert(not(header.getEpochId() == latestHeader.getNextEpochId()
+    // (3) If the epoch of the block is equal to the nextEpochId of the head,
+    //     then nextBps is not null.
+    assert(not(header.getEpochId() == latestHeader.getNextEpochId()
         && header.lightClientBlockView.nextBps === null))

-    // (4) approvalsAfterNext contain valid signatures on approvalMessage from the block producers of the corresponding epoch
+    // (4) approvalsAfterNext contain valid signatures on approvalMessage
+    //     from the block producers of the corresponding epoch.
-    // (5) The signatures present in approvalsAfterNext correspond to more than 2/3 of the total stake totalStake = 0
+    // (5) The signatures present in approvalsAfterNext correspond to
+    //     more than 2/3 of the total stake. totalStake = 0
     approvedStake = 0

     epochBlockProducers = clientState.getBlockProducersOf(header.getEpochId())
-    for maybeSignature, blockProducer in zip(header.lightClientBlockView.approvalsAfterNext, epochBlockProducers) {
+    for maybeSignature, blockProducer in
+      zip(header.lightClientBlockView.approvalsAfterNext, epochBlockProducers) {
         totalStake += blockProducer.stake

         if maybeSignature === null {